What is a Multinational Corporation?

 A significant similarity amongst all MNCs is that they have business in more than one country.
 Operating an MNC depends upon the type of industry the company is in and the corporation’s objectives.
 However, the conduct is somewhat similar if we look at how the MNCs function.

 A parent company incorporated in its home country becomes a multinational by opening subsidiary branches in different countries.
 The management of these subsidiaries is partially or wholly centralized to the parent company.
-The question here arises, under whose jurisdiction does the subsidiary operate.
-Is it the home country or the country in which the subsidiary is functional?
+The question here arises of under whose jurisdiction the subsidiary operates.
+Is it the home country or the country where the subsidiary is functional?

-According to international law, all subsidiaries are regulated by the country’s laws into which it is incorporated.
+According to international law, all subsidiaries are regulated by the country’s laws into which they are incorporated.
 Generally, the parent company is contained in the home country, so it follows the regulations laid down by the home country’s government regarding the conduct of MNCs.
-However, the country in which the subsidiary is located can influence its business conduct.
+However, the country where the subsidiary is located can influence business conduct.

 Many countries have laid down laws regarding the operations of MNCs in their country.
 MNCs have to abide by such rules and cannot ignore them.